datastax/dsbulk/manual/settings.md

 #### --executor.maxPerSecond<br />--dsbulk.executor.maxPerSecond _&lt;number&gt;_

 The maximum number of concurrent operations per second.
-When loading, this means the maximum number of write requests per second; when unloading or counting, this means the maximum number of rows per second.
+When writing to the database, this means the maximum number of writes per second (batch statements are counted by the number of statements included); when reading from the database, this means the maximum number of rows per second.

 This acts as a safeguard to prevent overloading the cluster.
-Batch statements are counted by the number of statements included.
-Reduce this setting when the latencies get too high and a remote cluster cannot keep up with throughput, as `dsbulk` requests will eventually time out.
+Reduce this value when the throughput for reads and writes cannot match the throughput of connectors, and latencies get too high; this is usually a sign that the workflow engine is not well calibrated and will eventually run out of memory, or some queries will timeout.

+This setting applies a "hard" limit to the gloabl throughput, capping it at a fixed value.
+If you need a a soft throughput limit, you should use `maxInFlight` instead.

+Note that this setting is implemented by a semaphore and may block application threads if there are too many in-flight requests.

 Setting this option to any negative value or zero will disable it.

 Default: **-1**.